 Equally weighted funds also have weaknesses.
 And here, it’s important to draw a distinction between an equally weighted index and an equally weighted fund.
-This distinction is crucial because a fund has to deal with real-world costs and problems, like turnover and front-running.
+This distinction is crucial because a fund has to deal with real-world costs and problems, like turnover.
 An index, by contrast, can work in the abstract.

 One of the major weaknesses of any equally weighted fund is that they incur much higher turnover costs than market weighted ones.
 The Solactive study cited above warned that these costs can “reduce (if not entirely negate) any excess returns”.